Jean-Baptiste Colbert: Early life

-Before the age of 20, Colbert had a post in the war office, a position generally attributed to the marriage of an uncle to the sister of Secretary of War Michel le Tellier.
+Before the age of 20, Colbert had a post in the war office, a position generally attributed to the marriage of an uncle to the sister of Secretary of War Michel Le Tellier.
 Colbert spent some time as an inspector of troops, eventually becoming the personal secretary of Le Tellier.

 In 1647, through unknown means, Colbert acquired the confiscated goods of an uncle, Pussort.
 In 1648, he and his wife Marie Charron, received 40,000 crowns from an unknown source; and in 1649 Colbert became the councilor of state, i.e. a political minister.

 In 1657, he purchased the Barony of Seignelay.

 Rise to power

 Colbert was recommended to King Louis XIV by Mazarin.
 While Cardinal Mazarin was in exile, Louis's trust in Colbert grew.
-In 1652 Colbert was asked to manage the affairs of the Cardinal while he was away.
+In 1652, Colbert was asked to manage the affairs of the Cardinal while he was away.
 This new responsibility would detach Colbert from his other responsibility as commissaire des guerres.
 Although Colbert was not a supporter of Mazarin in principle, he would defend the cardinal's interests with unflagging devotion.

-Colbert's earliest recorded attempt at tax reform came in the form of a mémoire to Mazarin, showing that of the taxes paid by the people, not one-half reached the King.
-The paper also contained an attack upon the Superintendent Fouquet.
+Colbert's earliest recorded attempt at tax reform came in the form of a mémoire to Mazarin, showing that less than half of the taxes paid by the people reached the King.
+The paper also contained an attack on Nicolas Fouquet.
 The postmaster of Paris, a spy of Fouquet's, read the letter, leading to a dispute which Mazarin attempted to suppress.

 In 1661, Mazarin died and Colbert "made sure of the King's favor" by revealing the location of some of Mazarin's hidden wealth.
-In January 1664 Colbert became the Superintendent of buildings; in 1665 he became Controller-General of Finances; in 1669, he became Secretary of State of the Navy; he also gained appointments as minister of commerce, of the colonies and of the palace.
+In January 1664 Colbert became the Superintendent of buildings; in 1665 he became Controller-General of Finances; in 1669, he became Secretary of State of the Navy; he also gained appointments as minister of commerce, of the colonies, and of the palace.
 In short, Colbert acquired power in every department except that of war.

-A great financial and fiscal reform at once claimed all his energies.
-Not only the nobility, but many others who had no legal claim to exemption, paid no taxes; the bulk of the burden fell on the wretched country-folk.
+A great financial and fiscal reform now claimed all his energies.
+Not only the nobility, but many others who had no legal claim to exemption, paid no taxes; the bulk of the burden fell on the rural poor.
 Supported by the young king Louis XIV, Colbert aimed the first blow at the man accused of being the greatest of the royal embezzlers, the superintendent Nicolas Fouquet.
-Fouquet's fall simultaneously secured Colbert's own advancement.
+Fouquet's fall secured Colbert's own advancement.